nineisprime/treehist/README.md

 an n-dimensional vector of the posterior root probabilities for a tree of n nodes.
 See other files for examples.

+## Requirement
+igraph R package.

 ## Usage
-To run the files, download all files into one directory and use the command
+To run the files (e.g. paper_exp.R), download all files into one directory and use the command

   > source("paper_exp.R")